PintaProject/user-guide/docs/wand.md

     &nbsp;

-3. Select a **Selection Mode** in the options toolbar.
+3. Go to **Selection Mode** in the tool bar menu and select a mode.
 You can use shortcuts to temporarily switch between them.

     ![Selection Mode](img/selectionmode.png)